Tuesday, Mar 2, 2021

 Who doesn’t love reminiscing about the glory days of high school?
-In the 1980s, the fashion was all about teased hair, ripped jeans and blue eyeshadow.
-But if you’re considering pulling out your neon colored leggings or Top Gun inspired jumpsuit, you should also be tuning in to your wellness milestones.
+In the 1980s, fashion was all about teased hair, ripped jeans and blue eyeshadow.
+But if you’re considering pulling out your neon-colored leggings or Top Gun-inspired jumpsuit, you should also be tuning in to your wellness milestones.

 According to the American Cancer Society, colorectal cancer is the second most common cause of cancer-related deaths when men and women are combined.

 More than 50,000 Americans die from colorectal cancer annually and more than 90 percent of colorectal cancers occur in people over the age of 50.
 However, scheduled screenings help significantly reduce and prevent colorectal cancer.

 “We encourage everyone, especially those age 50 and over, to talk to their primary care physician about screening for colon cancer,” says Harbin Clinic Gastroenterologist Dr. H. Whitney Jennings.
 “It’s vital to get screened, because the earlier we can detect the cancer, the better chance you have of beating it.”

 Many lifestyle-related factors have been linked to colorectal cancer.
 In fact, the American Cancer Society states that the links between diet, weight, and exercise and colorectal cancer risk are some of the strongest for any type of cancer.

 Below are some important risk factors to be aware of and discuss with your primary care doctor: